zuhlke/engineering-posts/drafts/module-federation-with-vite-for-react.md

   }
 })
 ```
-So from the remote application I have exposed two components, `Button` and `Home` , and added them to a module with the entry file name `homepage.js` .
+So from the remote application, I have exposed two components, `Button` and `Home` , and added them to a module with the entry file name `homepage.js` .

 ```typescript
 import { defineConfig } from 'vite';